-The state of Washington’s second-largest lake at 34 square miles, Lake Washington east of Seattle offers outstanding fishing opportunities, with a diversity of species that few other bodies of water in the Pacific Northwest can match.
+The state of Washington’s second-largest natural lake at 34 square miles, Lake Washington east of Seattle offers outstanding fishing opportunities, with more kinds of fish than most bodies of water in the Pacific Northwest can match.

 Lake Washington separates Seattle from many of its largest suburbs, including Bellevue, Redmond and Kirkland.
 Mercer Island, a city in its own right, covers the island of the same name in the middle of the lake.

-The lake has innumerable access points, with fishing piers and boat docks on all sides.
+The largest lake in western Washington, it has nearly 60 miles of shoreline and innumerable access points, with fishing piers and boat docks on all sides.

-Among them, the city of Kenmore and the Washington Department of Fish and Wildlife jointly maintain a concrete boat launch near the north end of the lake, where the Sammamish River flows into it.
+Among them, the city of Kenmore and the Washington Department of Fish and Wildlife jointly maintain a concrete boat launch near the north end of the lake, where the Sammamish River flows into it from Lake Sammamish to the east.

-Chumming is permitted.
-However, two-pole fishing is not allowed.
+Chumming is permitted but two-pole fishing is not allowed for Lake Washington fishing.

 While Lake Washington offers many fish to catch, the lake does suffer from urban and industrial pollution.